A lot of home-cooked meals, balanced ingredients, and a “refeeding” day

 Days 3 to 6

 They say it’s impossible to train with a bad diet.
-I spend most of my nights training for an upcoming obstacle race in February.
+I spend most of my nights training for an upcoming obstacle race.
 Compared to triathlon, obstacle course racing requires a strong combination of strength and endurance.
 I loaded up on lean protein (fish, chicken breast, lean ground beef, eggs), healthy fats and good carbs (vegetables, whole fruits, beans, nuts, brown rice, and sweet potatoes) to help sustain my energy levels and improve muscle recovery.
 Don’t forget to hydrate with lots of water.

 Sunday is church and family day.
 It is also usually my “refeed” day.
 Refeed is generally defined as a planned increase in calorie intake that typically occurs when you are dieting.
 The effect of a proper refeed is you feel better both physically and psychologically; you’re much less likely to fall down the slippery slope of “just one more cheat day,” and you even experience a nice acceleration of fat loss over the following three to five days.